Yarra's local law on drinking alcohol in public places expires in October 2021, and we needed to explore options for replacing it.

 - Around Swan Street in Cremorne and Richmond during AFL Grand Final weekend.
 This would be from 9pm the day before until 9am the day after AFL Grand Final day.

-The proposed new law starts with a statement that explains that it is not to be used in situations where a person appears to be physically, psychologically, socially, culturally or economically vulnerable.
+The new law starts with a statement that explains that it is not to be used in situations where a person appears to be physically, psychologically, socially, culturally or economically vulnerable.

 There are also specific rules in the Procedures and Protocols Manual that direct anyone enforcing the law to first consider circumstances and offer appropriate support instead of punishment.